isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 First, we assume that nobody has permission to do anything (like now) unless granted that permission explicitly.

 Second, we'll introduce "groups", which are collections of users or map to external security groups (AD groups).
+"Octopus Administrators" and "Everyone" become built in groups.
+Unlike "teams", a group is just a collection of people - it defines nothing about what those people can do.

 Third, insetad of a global set of teams, we allow certain classes of objects to have permissions granted directly on them.
 It's similiar to how Windows allows you to set permissions on individual files/directories rather than some big global permission system.